trace-n/she_codes_news/README.md

     ![ Delete story ]( ./images/Delete_story.png "Delete story")

 - [X] Add the ability to “favourite” stories and see a page with your favourite stories.
-    - When user is logged in, user can favourite/ unfavourite story from a single story detail view from heart icon
+    - When user is logged in, user can favourite/ unfavourite story from a single story detail view by clicking the heart icon
-    - User can navigate to favourites page to view all favourites and remove favourites
+    - Favourites icon will be displayed as outline heart icon or solid heart icon, depending if user has favourited story
-    - Favourites icon is also displayed, outline heart icon or solid heart icon, depending if user has favourited story
+    - From navigation bar, heart icon allows user to go to "Favourite News" page to view all favourites and remove favourites

     ![ Favourite story ]( ./images/favourite_story.png "Favourite story")
     ![ Unfavourite story ]( ./images/unfavourite_story.png "Unfavourite story")